zafarrafii/CQHC-Python/README.md

 - [`codes.ipynb`](#testsipynb): Jupyter notebook with some codes.
 - [`bass_acoustic_000-036-075.wav`](#bass_acoustic_000-036-075wav): audio file used for the tests and examples.

+See also:
+- [Zaf-Matlab](https://github.com/zafarrafii/Zaf-Python): Zafar's Audio Functions in Python for audio signal analysis.

 ## cqtsec.py

 This Python module implements the CQT-SEC and other related functions.